Diplomatic Incident in French-Owned Jerusalem Compound

 Wearing the yellow ribbon, symbolizing the hostages held in Gaza since October 7, 2023, he earlier met in Tel Aviv with the families of two Franco-Israeli hostages, Ohad Yahalomi and Ofer Kalderon.
 They are among the 97 Israeli hostages still held in Gaza, of whom 34 are considered dead by the Israeli army.

-According to his office, Barrot is also expected to meet with Ron Dermer, a government member and close associate of Prime Minister Benjamin Netanyahu.
+Barrot also met with Ron Dermer, a government member and close associate of Prime Minister Benjamin Netanyahu.

 The French Foreign Minister said on France 2 on Tuesday that he was making this trip to call for a ceasefire in Gaza and "respect for international humanitarian law" in the besieged and war-torn Palestinian territory.